FreakySpeedster/deccan-gpt/deccan-gpt/README.md

 - **Behavior**:
   - Generates a unique shareable link (mocked).
   - User can copy the link to share externally.
-  - PS: ONLY Pre existing conversations will load due to mock API.
+  - PS: Links will load in local.
+Not loading in Production
 ---

 ### 7. Feedback Overview Page